MVSharp/mvsharp.github.io/src/content/posts/Identity_engine/part1.md

 ## Conclusion

 This article covers the foundational design of an identification engine, focusing on scanner integration, image processing with OpenCV, and verification steps.
 Part 2 will dive deeper into implementing the image processing pipeline and handling edge cases.

+# What's Next

+We are going to design the db schema for our system in [Part 2](./part2.md) : The database schema design.